José Skinner

-José Skinner (born 1956) is an American writer of short stories, essays, journalism, translations and book reviews.
+José Skinner (born 1956) is an American writer of novels, short stories, essays, and translations.

 Early life and education

 José Skinner was born in Río Piedras, Puerto Rico and grew up in Mexico City.
 He attended the Universidad Iberoamericana and worked as a Spanish-English interpreter and translator in the courts of New Mexico before earning his MFA in fiction at the Iowa Writers' Workshop.